DF11Z Class Diesel-electric Co-Co + Co-Co

 The wheel sets look great with impressive depth and very fine sanding tubes, speed cables, traction bars, etc, etc. I love that they've taken the effort to paint the shock absorbers blue and red.
 The footsteps have a habit of falling off on my units, but can be pushed back into place pretty easily.

 The units are both very heavy and both contain powerful motors, which equates to excellent pulling performance.
 My samples generated too much noise for my liking, however they are smooth and responsive nonetheless.
+As mentioned above in the 'details' section of the review, there is a very big problem running these with the detail panel in place, which will make it impossible for the units to negotiate curves without derailing.

 The units are engineered to easily accept sound decoders with dual speaker mounts in both units.
 Lighting is strong and directional.
+DCC users will be happy to know that a single decoder will operate both users.
+It takes an 8 pin plug.
+There are speaker holes incorporated for those who want to go down the sound path.

 The model is easy to disassemble for repairs or modification, with four screws holding the shell to the chassis - note these are not the four screws holding the fuel tank in place, but either side of it, above axles 3 & 4.
 The coupler must also be removed for access.
 Both units are connected by a drawbar system, which is a little clunky in design.
 Mine was pretty severely damaged, looking like both units had been crushed, but after disassembly I was able to coax things back into place OK.